This teleforum was recorded March 12, 2019.

 An example of a module is how to create a resume.
 This module is offered in person and online.
 The assignment is to create a resume.

 Yes, a student who enters Calvin mid-year (interim or spring semester) is eligible for participation in the program so long as the first year modules are completed (including the First Year Seminar) by the conclusion of the first year.
-The student would be eligible for the $3000 scholarship in their fourth year following the completion of three years of modules.

 - I had to leave Calvin for a short time.
 Can I still continue the program?